Explore The NRA Universe Of Websites

 Preemption

 S.C.
-Code § 23-31-510(1) prohibits local governments from enacting laws regulating the transfer, ownership, possession, carrying, or transportation of firearms, ammunition, components of firearms, except as specifically provided by state law.
+Code § 23-31-510(1) prohibits local governments from enacting laws regulating the transfer, ownership, possession, carrying, or transportation of firearms, ammunition, components of firearms, or any combination of these things except as specifically allowed by state law.

 MORE